AlexanderHomer/alexanderhomer.github.io/on-call/calls.md

 * **Bleeding:** Ask all tonsil bleeds to go to an ED — never have them wait it out at home or come to clinic.
 If it sounds like a large active bleed (frank blood, more than streaks/specks, won't stop, or patient swallowing repeatedly/vomiting blood), send to the **nearest** ED by ambulance if needed.
 If it's a small amount of blood-tinged saliva/spit that has stopped, they can come to us (see [Tonsil Bleed consult](consults.html#tonsil-bleed) for the in-person workup).
 Risk is highest POD#5-10 (eschar separation).
 * **White/yellow film in the tonsil fossa:** This is expected eschar/fibrin, not pus or infection — reassure.
 It's normal for it to look worse before it sloughs off (often POD#5-10), which is also when bleeding risk peaks.
 * **Fever:** Fever is expected for up to 2 weeks.
-If fever continues, can consider course of azithromycin (sometimes adenoid bed can become infected)
 * **Neck Pain:** A small amount of neck pain is expected (typically from suspension or the adenoidectomy).
 If the patient cannot move their neck, send patient to ED for CT to r/o Grisel's syndrome (especially if patient has down syndrome)
-* **Pain:** check if patient has been able to receive pain meds (often parents can't get kids to drink the meds).
-Offer PR Tylenol to help catch up pain.
-Worsening pain after several days of improvement, or pain isolated to one side, can herald an impending bleed — have a lower threshold to bring them in.
+* **Pain:** check if patient has been able to receive pain meds (often parents can't get kids to drink the meds) and if using as directed.
+Can offer PR Tylenol to help catch up pain.
+If taking PO otherwise, no need to force the pain medication.
 * **Poor PO intake/dehydration:** Ask about wet diapers/urination frequency, lethargy, dry mouth/lips, and how much they've had to drink in the last 24 hours.
 Encourage cold, non-acidic, non-scratchy liquids/soft foods and ensure standing pain meds are being given (pain is the usual driver of poor intake).
 Signs of dehydration (no urination in >8-12 hours, lethargy, sunken eyes, inability to keep any fluids down) warrant ED evaluation for IV fluids.
-* **Snoring/breathing changes:** Loud snoring and mouth breathing are expected for the first 1-2 weeks as tissues heal/swell — reassure.
-Witnessed apnea, blue lips, retractions, or persistent low sats are not expected and need ED evaluation.
 * **When to send to ED vs. clinic vs. reassure:**
   * Reassure + routine follow-up: white/yellow eschar in fossa, mild pain controlled with meds, snoring/mouth breathing, fever <2 weeks
-  * Clinic follow-up: persistent fever beyond 2 weeks, ongoing poor PO intake without dehydration signs
   * ED: any active/frank bleeding or history of a bleed (however small), signs of dehydration, inability to move the neck, or breathing concerns (apnea, cyanosis, retractions)

 ## Post Septorhinoplasty Q&A